EnglundE/pasta-palace-ms2/README.md

 ## Description

-> Pasta Palace is a website for a restaurant with the goal to reach out to the local community to showcase their menu and to add the posibility for customers to book a table or order food for take away.
+> Pasta Palace is a website for a restaurant with the goal to reach out to the local community to showcase their menu and to add the possibility for customers to book a table or order food for take away.
 This is reached with a neat design with only relevant features and intuitive interactivity to get a clear and good user experience.

 ------------